-Tyrise has been diagnosed with autism, and other learning challenges.
-This diagnosis changed Sharene’s mindset, as a mother, and she figured she needed to find a way to better communicate with her daughter and help her on an educational level with not being as familiar with how autism works.
-Tyrise didn’t become verbal until the age of 4, and she often utilizes drawing to explain and express herself, which has led to her career path of art creation and design.
+Tyrise has autism and other learning challenges.
+This diagnosis changed Sharene’s mindset, and she needed to find a better way to communicate with her daughter and help with her education.
+Tyrise didn’t become verbal until age four, and she often uses drawing to express herself, which has led to her career path of art and design.

-Before Bookshare, Tyrise was often frustrated with comprehending certain learning topics but by doing so with her mother and Bookshare, it’s made the process a lot easier for them both.
-Tyrise also utilizes YouTube as they have books that are read aloud, but she likes Bookshare better because with Bookshare, it’s the real book.
+Before Bookshare, Tyrise was often frustrated comprehending certain topics, but by using Bookshare with her mother, the learning process is a lot easier for them both.
+Tyrise also uses YouTube to listen to books read aloud, but she likes Bookshare better because with Bookshare, it’s the real book.
 Tyrise exclaims, “I’m not a baby.
-I’m a 10th grader.
-I’m in High School.
+I’m a tenth grader in high school.
 Bookshare gives me my independence. “

-Both Sharene and Tyrise can agree that before Bookshare they despised reading overall.
-Bookshare has open the door to make reading comprehension and learning fun and engaging not only with each other but overall.
-Sharene says, “With Bookshare Tyrise can follow along.
-It highlights the words as it’s reads out loud.
-For example, the word “relationship”.
-Tyrise can take that word and say, “I want to learn more about it”.
-So, she’s building her vocabulary.
-It’s growing from a 100-to-150-word vocabulary, which increases her communication skills.”
-Bookshare is giving Tyrise tools to express herself and get her thoughts and her emotions out in an effective way.
+Both Sharene and Tyrise agree that before Bookshare they despised reading.
+Bookshare has opened the door to make reading and learning fun and engaging.
+Sharene says, “With Bookshare, Tyrise can follow along.
+It highlights the words as they are read out loud.
+For example, the word ’relationship’.
+Tyrise can take that word and say, ’I want to learn more about it.’
+So, she’s building her vocabulary which increases her communication skills.”
+Bookshare is giving Tyrise tools to express herself in an effective way.
 Sharene states, “It takes a village, and everyone in this village needs to be on the same page as Tyrise, the matriarch of the village, to support her through her experiences.”
-This further emphasizes the love and dedication not only Sharene has for her daughter but for their journey together on the educational path.
+This further emphasizes the love and dedication Sharene has for her daughter and their journey together on the educational path.

-On Bookshare, Tyrise loves to read comic books, and the Percy Jackson book series, in which her and Sharene have found a common interests to discuss details of the story often.
-Tyrise can also be found teaching Sharene all the fully functional features of Bookshare.
+On Bookshare, Tyrise loves to read comic books and the Percy Jackson series, and she and Sharene enjoy discussing the stories.
+Tyrise teaches Sharene how to use the various features of Bookshare.
 “She’s my little computer person.
-She knows how to do everything from her phone.
+She knows how to do everything on her phone.
 She helps me.
 Click, click click, and it’s done.
-She’s my all in all”, says Sharene.
+She’s my all in all,” says Sharene.

 Bookshare continues to serve as the communication tool for the pair to learn and develop together.

-The Future & Beyond for Sharene and Tyrise
+What the Future Holds for Sharene and Tyrise

 Sharene has taken her efforts further to raise awareness about Bookshare to her own school district.
-Each month there’s a parent meeting for the students in the gifted and talented program, and Sharene further emphasizes that Bookshare can be used not only by children but also by their parents as a tool of connection and communication through learning.
-Parents are more prone to feel comfortable helping their children with their assignments because of the features of Bookshare offers.
-Bookshare could also influence parents to pursue their education even further and to continue their education if they did not have a chance to.
+Each month there’s a parent meeting for the students in the gifted and talented program, and Sharene emphasizes that Bookshare can be used not only by children but also by their parents as a tool of connection and communication through learning.
+Parents are more likely to feel comfortable helping their children with their reading assignments because of the features Bookshare offers.